globe icon

 Usability

-The usability of Income is not the best but sufficient for most P2P investors.
-The platform allows you to invest manually or set up your automated investment strategy.
+Income's usability is not the best, but it is sufficient for most P2P investors.
+The platform allows you to invest manually or set up an automated investment strategy.

 Auto Invest